gouniverse/cdn/README.md

 # cdn <a href="https://gitpod.io/#https://github.com/gouniverse/cdn" style="float:right:"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod" loading="lazy"></a>

+Easy to use CDN URLs for using in Golang web UIs

-Consider using UNCDN (https://github.com/gouniverse/uncdn) for faster loading, better reliability and total security
+If you want faster loading, reliability, and total security consider using UNCDN (https://github.com/gouniverse/uncdn)

 ## Available methods